 Wood shingles and shakes with a warranty

-Wood shingles and shakes with warranties come with a number of benefits, but there are some things you should know before making a purchase.
+Wood shingles and shakes with warranties come with several benefits, but there are some things you should know before making a purchase.
 Wood shakes and shingles are different from asphalt shingles in that they are not made of organic materials and therefore are not at risk of rotting in a cool, damp environment.
 Moss is one of the most noticeable signs of deterioration, and you can easily spot it from the ground.

 Color of shingles